manami-project/anime-offline-database/README.md

 **You want more statistics and insights?
 Check out [adb-zeppelin-statistics](https://github.com/manami-project/adb-zeppelin-statistics)**

 ## Participation
-If you find something that, in your opinion, should be changed, please submit an issue rather than creating a pull request, because the database is created by an automated process.
+If you want to contribute, please read the [contribution guidelines](./.github/CONTRIBUTING.md) first.

 ## Structure
 This repository contains two files.
 The database file itself and a file to support the automated process containing IDs from the meta data providers which don't exist anymore.